-The Chairman of the board is The Rt Hon. the Lord Boateng (left), who is supported by three officers – two deputy chairmen and the treasurer – along with 11 further governors.
+The Chair of the board is Professor James Raven (right), who is supported by three officers – two deputy chairs and the treasurer – along with 11 further governors.
 Each lends his or her experience and expertise to the organisation, and plays a vital role in the ESU’s ongoing development.
 Find out more about our board of governors here.

 The board of governors oversees the executive team, who conduct the day to day management of the organisation and implement the strategy on behalf of the board.